serverlessworkflow/specification/specification.md

 The `outputCollection` property is a workflow expression which selects an array in the state data where the results of each iteration should be added to.
 If this array does not exist, it should be created.

-The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the ForEach state.
+The `iterationParam` property defines the name of the iteration parameter passed to each iteration of the ForEach state.
-It should contain the unique element of the `inputCollection` array and passed as data input to the actions/workflow defined.
+It should contain the unique element of the `inputCollection` array and made available to actions of the ForEach state.
-`iterationParam` should be created for each iteration, so it can be referenced/used in defined actions / workflow data input.
+If `iterationParam` is not explicitly defined, runtimes should create one and populate it with the value of the unique iteration parameter for each iteration of the ForEach state.

 The `actions` property defines actions to be executed in each state iteration.